.EFI File Extension

-System file used by both Intel-based computer systems and computer devices such as AppleTVs; contains system-level data that executes between the operating system and the firmware; used for staging firmware updates, booting operating systems, and running pre-boot programs.
+An EFI file is a system file used by Intel-based computer systems and computer devices such as AppleTVs.
+It contains system-level data that executes between the operating system and the firmware.
+EFI files are used for staging firmware updates, booting operating systems, and running pre-boot programs.

 Using EFI files, systems can hand off the pre-boot process to a controlled environment.
 For example, EFI files are sometimes included with firmware updates and are loaded into the device's EFI System partition during the boot process.
 Here, the executable content in the EFI file safely runs the procedures necessary to update the device.